Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

       $<$<CONFIG:Debug>:DEBUG_BUILD>
   )

-The ``CONFIG`` parameter is compared case-insensitvely with the configuration being built.
+The ``CONFIG`` parameter is compared case-insensitively with the configuration being built.
 In the presence of :prop_tgt:`IMPORTED` targets, the content of :prop_tgt:`MAP_IMPORTED_CONFIG_DEBUG <MAP_IMPORTED_CONFIG_CONFIG>` is also accounted for by this expression.